On Living a Creative Life and How Fish Pillows Reframed Creativity for Me

-Originally Written on July 25, 2018 // Updated April 2020
+Originally Written on July 25, 2018 // Updated March 2026

-"If you're alive, you're a creative person." - Elizabeth Gilbert (from Big Magic: Creative Living Beyond Fear)
+- Elizabeth Gilbert (from Big Magic: Creative Living Beyond Fear)

-The week of the math fish project, I was shopping at the mall with my aunt and JC Penney, I swear on everything that is sacred to me, had a huge bin of fish pillows on an aisle end cap.
-You read that right: FISH.
-PILLOWS.
-Silky cotton-like pillows all different colors and shapes and sizes of fish.
 I will never forget the moment I saw those fish pillows.
 It was a pivotal moment in my life.
 I raced over to the bin hardly able to believe my eyes.
 I dove my hands in and threw the fish pillows up in the air, My prayers have been answered!
 All the fish pillows I could ever need to fulfill this stupid fish project!

 One of the fish pillows matched my exact length, width and height measurements of the math problem.
 It was one of the prettier pillows - a pirhana-shaped fish with streaks of magenta and royal blue all across it.
 When I got it home, I hot glued silver glitter and sequins in an undulating pattern across the sides.
 I'm such a genius, I thought.
 Look at this beautiful fish I found.

-When I brought it to school the next day, Mrs. Waskowski hung my fish, along with everyone else's, from the ceiling (turns out she just wanted free classroom decor).
+When I brought it to school the next day, Mrs. W hung my fish, along with everyone else's, from the ceiling (turns out she just wanted free classroom decor).
 Mine was by far the best and prettiest fish project.
 Two days went by and peers were still telling me how awesome my fish was.
-Granted, I did not care whether I had the best fish or not - all that mattered to me was that the fish project was complete.
+Granted, I did not care whether I had the best fish or not — all that mattered to me was that the fish project was complete.

 A few days later, someone in class noticed the spot where I had cut off the UPC tag on the seam of my fish pillow.
 They pointed up and said, Mrs. W, why is there a tag on that fish?